TBD54566975/dwn-sdk-js/README.md

 ```

 #### esbuild
-we recommend using `node-stdlib-browser` instead of `crypto-browserify` and `stream-browserify` individually.
+We recommend using `node-stdlib-browser` instead of `crypto-browserify` and `stream-browserify` individually.
 Example usage:

 ```js
 import esbuild from 'esbuild'